laymonage/slides-student-maintainer/slides.md

 <!--
 So, I first learned Django during my second year of uni back in 2018 as part of the web programming course.

-It used to be PHP, but the previous year they updated the curriculum to teach Python for the basics, so it makes sense to use Django for the web.
+They used to teach PHP, but in 2017 they updated the curriculum to teach Python for the basics, so it makes sense to use Django for the web.

-And yes, it's a screenshot of a slide within a slide.
+And yes, I just put a screenshot of a slide within my slides.
 -->

 ---